 85% of the country already use wheelie bins for refuse disposal, Martyn Loach reports that this percentage is going to get much larger in the near future when the Second City adopts this system.

-Selected households in Birmingham will receive two wheelie bins.
-One for household rubbish and another for recycling paper, glass, cans and plastic.
+Many households across the UK will now have received two wheelie bins.
+Normally, one for household rubbish and another for recycling paper, glass, cans and plastic.

 Wheelie bins are preferred to bin bags since they create less waste, encourage more recycling, lead to cleaner streets and save taxpayers' money.

 There's no doubt that they are successful in making the streets look tidier, there's nothing worse than bin bags dumped by the side of the road, some splitting open to spill their contents on the pavement.

 But they are not a particularly attractive enhancement for your garden.
 So why not invest in a wheelie bin store, where they can be safely stored out of sight.

 Rowlinson offer single, double and triple wheelie bin stores.
 They all have a natural timber finish, with a stylish design that covers the bin but allows easy access.

 Usefully, the lid of the store can be attached to the bin lid so they open at the same time.
 The timber is pressure treated to protect against rot and can be painted or stained if desired.

 Dorset Log Stores offer a comprehensive range to hide one, two or three wheelie bins and recycling boxes.
 Each one is attractively designed and built from heavy Swedish Redwood which has been pressure treated against rot and fungal attack.